Raïs M'Bolhi: Krylia Sovetov

-On 16 December 2010, M'Bolhi was transferred to Russian side Krylia Sovetov Samara, signing a three-and-half-year contract.
+On 16 December 2010, M'Bolhi was transferred to Russian side Krylia Sovetov Samara, signing a three-and-a-half-year contract.
 His debut came on 12 March 2011, in the 1–0 away loss against Spartak Nalchik, with the only goal being scored from the penalty spot.
 After the signing of Sergey Veremko, M'Bolhi found himself out of the first team.

 CSKA Sofia loan

 He was loaned out to CSKA Sofia for a second time on 2 August 2011, for a year, and was first choice for the team, but was then recalled by the Russian club.
 During the summer of 2012, M'Bolhi briefly returned to CSKA Sofia with the intention of signing a permanent contract with the team.
 However, he was deemed surplus to the requirements by the manager following the team's elimination from the UEFA Europa League by Slovenian club Mura 05 in late July 2012 (despite the Algerian not participating in these matches).

+He was back to Krylia Sovetov and trained with youth team.
+He was later called up to the Algerian national team for the 2013 Africa Cup of Nations.